a-stickan/CryptoBot/README.md

 2. Make sure you have Python installed on your computer and that by default .py files are opened by the Python application.
 HAVING THE DEFAULT AS
    AN IDE OR TEXT EDITOR MAY CAUSE SERIOUS ISSUES!

-3. Place the downloaded CryptoBot folder and all its files in your C drive (C:\).
+3. Place the downloaded CryptoBot folder and all its files in your C drive (C:/).
 THE PROGRAM WILL LIKELY NOT OPERATE WITHOUT THIS STEP!

 4. Run the program by clicking on the "CryptoBotRelease" application.